-More and more nursing jobs require Bachelor of Science in Nursing (BSN) degrees as employers become convinced of the need for a highly educated nursing workforce.
+More and more nursing jobs require Bachelor of Science in Nursing (BSN) degrees as employers seek a highly educated nursing workforce.
 Nurses with BSN degrees have the skills and knowledge for many of the new opportunities available in healthcare.
-More education, according to some recently published research, typically improves patient outcomes and prepares nurses for the challenges in their careers.
+More education prepares nurses to meet the changing, complex healthcare needs of the aging U.S. population.
+Earning a BSN helps nurses develop the current expertise they need to overcome the challenges they will face as the healthcare system evolves.

 More Nurses Seeking BSN Degrees

-Nurses are noticing that the healthcare employment marketplace is requiring BSNs more than ever before.
-In response, many RNs are seeking more education and enrolling in RN to BSN programs.
-In 2008, only 36 percent of nurses had at least a BSN, according to the American Association of Colleges of Nursing (AACN).
-By 2013, that figure rose to 55 percent.
+In 2008, only 49% of RNs had at least a BSN, as noted by the Campaign for Action.
+By 2022, that figure rose to an unprecedented 71.7%, according to findings of the 2022 National Nursing Workforce Survey.
 This increase in nurses earning BSN degrees occurred, in part, as a result of renewed employer commitments to hiring more BSN-educated nurses.

 BSN programs teach courses in social science, critical thinking, leadership, communication and other areas.
 Nurses strengthen their clinical skills and acquire more training with help from mentors and instructors.
 Throughout the program, nurses grow professionally and challenge themselves as they learn.